 Scroll down for supply lists.

-Below are supply lists for art classes.
-However, I have lots of supplies available in the studio that you may use before you are sure about what to purchase.
-You are of course welcome to use other supplies, these are just my suggestions as I am frequently asked for supply lists.
-I typically purchase supplies from Blick, Cheap Joe's, and Utrecht.
+Below are some suggested supply lists.
+I typically purchase supplies from Blick.
 I also purchase oil mediums from Natural Pigments.
 Beautiful palettes may be purchased from Turtlewood Palettes.
 I like Grumbacher and Winsor Newton oil paints, but that is because I started with them and am used to them.
 I find them a great balance between quality and price.
 Any professional artist grade paint will work.
 Do not use student or academic grade paint.
 It will cause more frustration than the money you may save is worth.
 Brushes are up to your personal preferences, but I list some of my favorites below for your reference.

 Paper towels or rags

 Easel (this one is a nice balance between sturdy and price)